claucia/claucia.github.io/content/cv/index.md

         start:  September 2019
         end: March 2020
       description:
         - Supervised a team of 8+ people at the canteen, ensuring that the highest quality standards on the catering services were met with great customer service.
-Also ensured that the health and safety standards were met and upheld by the team.
+        - Ensured that the health and safety standards were met and upheld by the team.
         - Performed administrative tasks such as creating and managing team rosters, training new hires, evaluating performance of the team members, providing feedback, and managing inventory.
     - title: Barista
       company: Bank of Ireland (via Compass Group)